graphcore-research/track-and-visualize/development.md

 ## Adding a Static Plot
 ### Plotters
-Implement a plotter class which inherits from either and conforms to one of the interface(s) from `nvis.vis._plots`:
+Implement a plotter class which inherits from either and conforms to one of the interface(s) from `tandv.viz._plots`:

 ```python
 _BasePlotter #(Single Axes plot)